-What does the registration interview look like? ⬇
+What does the initial interview look like? ⬇

 The staff of the Migration Office will conduct an initial interview with you and fill out a form called “Questionnaire for Asylum-seeker”.
 You will be asked to provide some information about yourself and give reasons as to why you are seeking international protection.
 Such information is required for the Migration Office to be able to assess and decide your application.
 You may also be asked about details of your journey to Slovakia.
-You have the right to have an interpreter in your mother tongue, or any other language in which you are able to communicate.
+You have the right to have an interpreter in your mother tongue, or any other language that you are able to communicate in.
 An interpreter will be arranged for by the Migration Office.

 The initial interview is a very important part of the asylum procedure, so make sure you are prepared to state all the details you remember about the flight from your home country and reasons why you cannot return there.
-Share everything that is important for your case and why you left your country and who was threatening your life or freedom, or how your human rights were being violated.
-Do not forget to show all supportive documents or data (including for example photos) you have with you.
+Share everything that is important for your case, why you left your country and who was threatening your life or freedom, or how your human rights were being violated.
+Do not forget to show all supportive documents or data (including for example photos) you may have with you.
 If you do not have such documents, you may be asked to describe them and explain the reasons why you do not have them with you.